loginom/loginom-help-en-omegat/data/processors/programming/java-script/fileapi.md

 * path — path.
 It takes the value of the `string` type.
 Required parameter.
 * options (optional parameter):
-   * recursive. Указывает, следует ли создавать родительские каталоги.
+   * recursive.
+It specifies whether it is required to create parent directories.
 It takes the value of the `boolean` type.
 By default: `false`.
    * mode.
 It is not used with Windows.
 By default: `0o777`.

 It creates a directory.
 It returns `undefined`.